 How to apply for legal aid

-- Use the Civil Legal Advice callback service to ask that an adviser calls you back
+- use the Civil Legal Advice callback service to ask for an adviser to call you back

 When you call Civil Legal Advice, you are asked questions to see if you are eligible.
 You are then allocated to an adviser.
 You can ask to be put through to a Shelter adviser if you want.

 What to do if you are not eligible for legal aid